owaits/ScreenMonkey.Help/reference/clipTypes/PowerPointClip.md

 Like other clips, you click once on the clip to begin presenting.

 ### Control from the dashboard
-The simplest way to control the presentation is to use the dashboard icon.
+The simplest way to control the presentation is to use the dashboard thumbnail icon for the clip.

-- Left clicking on the icon will advance to the next slide or show the next animation (bullet point) on the current slide.
+- Left clicking on the thumbnail will advance to the next slide or show the next animation (bullet point) on the current slide.
 When you reach the end of the presentation the final slide will be shown and left clicking will have no effect.

 - To move the animations or slides backwards hold the Shift key and left click.